 Nancy Fyler, Outreach Director

-Nancy works on outreach and communications, as well as water conservation partnerships between watershed municipalities and the Watershed Association.
-She especially enjoys working with students and teachers.
-She has a BFA in Communication Design from Parson’s School of Design and a teaching certificate in K-12 Art Education from the Massachusetts College of Art.
+Nancy is responsible for outreach and communications, as well as public school water conservation programs and public events.
+She has a BFA in Communication Design from Parson’s School of Design and a teaching certificate from the Massachusetts College of Art.
 Nancy is currently a Board Member of the Sustainable Sharon Coalition, and volunteers her time on various committees in her hometown.

 Reach Nancy at firstname.lastname@example.org or 781-575-0354 x 307.

 Chris joined NepRWA as Environmental Scientist in 2016.
 He studied zoology at North Carolina State University, and earned his Master’s in Restoration Ecology from the University of Wisconsin-Madison.
 Prior to joining the watershed association, Chris worked on water quality monitoring projects for a non-profit watershed group in Baltimore MD.

 Chris oversees and/or leads the Association’s science and environmental monitoring programs, and also plays a key role in our efforts to reduce polluted stormwater runoff and restore fish and wildlife habitats.

 Chris can be reached at email@example.com or 781-575-0354 x 302.